 The Vancouver Wine Festival

 The Vancouver International Wine Festival takes place each spring.
-It typically features over 1,000 wines from around 15 countries.
+It typically features over 1,000 wines from around 15 or so countries.
 As many as 25,000 attendees participate in the dozens of events throughout the festival!

 Click Vancouver International Wine Festival for the event’s official website.